top of page

 They reinstated the Imperial Examination that had been abolished, selected talented officials, lowered taxes, encouraged agriculture, recovered some traditional Chinese ceremonies, and contributed to making the different treatments among races less severe.

-The empire was flourishing in the first few years of the reform.
+The empire flourished in the first few years of the reform.

 Unearthed Stone Rubbing Recording International Trade Activities of A Merchant of the Yuan Dynasty